deltaquebec/dquigley.dev/_posts/2025-9-2-dissertation.md

 4. we acquire a generalized vector logic compatible with compositionality that respects the representation of logical operators within distributional spaces;
 5. we show a possible formulation of and solution to grounding problems, in which our neurosymbolic semantics is shown to be grounded according to what we identify as four criteria for doing so.

+## Some passing remarks

+It may yet be the case that linguists, mathematicians, philosophers, and computer scientists might one day be friends, and discuss, at the heart of it all: how language can ‘be’ and how it can ‘be described’.
+Let us indulge in a straw-man, and borrow an exposition from Kornai (2007).
+To the mathematician encountering linguistics for the first time, the whole area appears as a random collection of loosely connected observations, held together somewhat superficially by terminology and tools borrowed from logic and set theory; likewise, to the linguist encountering mathematics for the first time, the whole enterprise seems an exercise in stating the obvious with unnecessary precision and formality.
+To say nothing of the philosopher and the computer scientist, whom we might imagine engaged in mutual contempt: the former dismissing the latter as a mere symbol manipulator, and the latter viewing the former as a sojourner to endless recursions of questions that might otherwise be resolved with a proper algorithm, should the philosopher learn to code.

+It is precisely in this way that, perhaps, we wish to offend all equally, and in so doing, in our mutual offense, establish a common ground from which to work.
+Perhaps the most valuable experience from this whole enterprize was in working with linguists, mathematicians, philosophers, computer scientists, and cognitive scientists, among an innumerable host of friends and colleagues.
+Discussing, chatting, critiquing, talking, lauing, learning how to communicate one with the other, these have been invaluable.
+Much work in this dissertation followed naturally from such interdisciplinary cooperation, and underratedly, reflection.
+We might wonder, as Seton remarked:

+> Life’s greatest lessons don’t come from focus or concentration.
+They come from breathing and simply noticing.

+## A handful or references

+Marco Baroni, Raffaella Bernardi, and Roberto Zamparelli.
+Frege in space: A program for composition distributional semantics.
+Linguistic Issues in Language Technology, 9, 2014.

+George E. P. Box.
+Science and statistics.
+Journal of the American Statistical Association, 71(356):791–799, 1976.

+Carlos A Driscoll, David W Macdonald, and Stephen J O’Brien.
+From wild animals to domestic pets, an evolutionary view of domestication.
+Proceedings of the National Academy of Sciences, 106(supplement_1):9971–9978, 2009.

+Carlos A Driscoll, Marilyn Menotti-Raymond, Alfred L Roca, Karsten Hupe, Warren E Johnson, Eli Geffen, Eric H Harley, Miguel Delibes, Dominique Pontier, Andrew C Kitchener, et al. The near eastern origin of cat domestication.
+Science, 317(5837):519– 523, 2007.

+András Kornai.
+Mathematical Linguistics.
+Advanced Information and Knowledge Processing.
+Springer London, 1 edition, November 2007.

+D.H.
+Wolpert.
+The supervised learning no-free-lunch-theorems.
+In Soft Computing and Industry, pages 25–42.
+Springer, 2002.